M-Rb3/giftList/README.md

 # Gift List
+## Alchemy University.
+Ethereum Dev.
+Bootcamp.
+Week's two project
+nodejs application that checks wethere someone is on the gift list using a Merkle Tree

 To get started with the repository, clone it and then run `npm install` in the top-level directory to install the depedencies.